danielpclark/rutie/README.md

 You can check if your Ruby is compiled to be dynamically linked to by running the following and getting a `"yes"` response.

     ruby -e "pp RbConfig::CONFIG['ENABLE_SHARED']"

+If you still run into `ld: library not found for -lruby-static` issue, try running `cargo clean`.
+This'll clean any artifacts from previous attempts.

 If you'd like to make a pull request for adding static build support there are currently 3 methods not working with it and linking to the proper name of the ruby static lib file & path needs to be updated.